-New staff told us they had undertaken an induction training course that had equipped them with the skills and knowledge they required to enable them to fulfil their roles and responsibilities.
+All new staff undertook an induction training course that equipped them with the skills and knowledge they required to enable them to fulfil their roles and responsibilities.
 The staff induction training included subjects such as manual handling and fire safety.
+New staff who were waiting for their pre-employment checks were given access to on-line training which they could complete before commencing employment if they wished to do so.
 New staff worked alongside senior staff during their induction training and before being allowed to work unsupervised.
-One new member of staff told us "I feel more confident in myself because of the support and the training, and I have been able to get to know the people I look after."
+One member of staff told us "I had a really good induction, I wasn't rushed at all and I had time to get to know people before I worked on my own."

-All staff continued to receive updates of their training in subjects such as safeguarding, infection control and health and safety and dementia awareness.
+All staff continued to receive updates of their training in subjects such as safeguarding, falls prevention, pressure area care and dementia awareness.
 Care staff were positive about the training they received and said it had helped them with supporting people.
-One member of care staff said "The challenging behaviour training was really good; I now have more of an understanding of how people might be feeling and what I can do to distract and divert people from situations."
+One member of staff said "The dementia awareness training was really good, I learnt about approaching people and how you need to get to know the person well to know what approach works best for them."
+Staff were provided with the opportunity to obtain a recognised care qualification through the Qualifications and Credit Framework (QCF).
+Some staff were also undertaking additional training offered through a distant learning course to enhance their skills further.
+For example; end of life care and catering and hospitality.